Commonly Asked Compiler Design Interview Questions & Answers

 Loop skewing is a compiler optimization technique that adjusts the loop iteration space to improve parallelism and data locality.
 By skewing the loop index variables, loop skewing redistributes loop iterations and changes the loop execution order, enabling better exploitation of parallelism and cache locality, especially in nested loop structures.
 Loop skewing plays a crucial role in optimizing loop performance on modern computer architectures.

-59. What are loop nest parallelization and loop thread scheduling, and how do they contribute to compiler optimization?
+59. What are loop nest parallelization and loop thread scheduling, and how do they aid in compiler?

 Ans: